-Create Curb Appeal Before Listing Your Home
+Create Curb Appeal When Listing a Home

 - Trim trees and bushes in front of windows (can you see the house?).

-- Weed, rake and mulch garden beds.
+- Weed, rake, and mulch garden beds.

 - Cut dead branches from trees.

-- Sweep and clean sidewalks and driveway.
+- Sweep and clean sidewalks and the driveway.

-- Park in the garage or down the street (not in the driveway or in front of the house.
+- Park in the garage or down the street—not in the driveway or in front of the house.

 - Remove trash cans and store them in the side yard.